Alex Langhorn

 Homicide and Attempted Murder

-• Operation Perth (2022-2023) – led, together with Holly Menary, by Paul Greaney KC – prosecuting 5 defendants alleged to have been involved in a conspiracy to murder another using a Skorpion sub-machine gun and the murder of the intended victim’s partner, an innocent Council employee.
+• Operation Perth (2022-2023) – led (1st Junior) by Paul Greaney KC – prosecuting 5 defendants alleged to have been involved in a conspiracy to murder another using a Skorpion sub-machine gun and the murder of the intended victim’s partner, an innocent Council employee.
 The case involved substantial argument about the admissibility of material (voice notes and text messages) from the deceased’s mobile telephone which revealed the background to the dispute between her partner and two of the defendants (instructed by the Crown Prosecution Service – Mersey-Cheshire Complex Case Unit).

 • Operation Ridge (2023) – led by Nicholas Lumley KC – prosecuting 3 defendants alleged to have beaten the deceased to death.
 The case involved particularly complex issues around the admissibility of hearsay evidence relating to accounts given by the deceased’s neighbour (instructed by the Crown Prosecution Service – North-West Complex Case Unit).